RuxuePeng/Financial-Customer-complaint-vis/README.md

 # Spring 2017
-# Project for myself: Which are the states that have the most financial complaints each year?
+# Project for myself: What are the states having the most financial complaints each year?

 ![image](head.png)